 Below you will find the most common financial aid options for a student going through the College of Pharmacy program.
-If you have specific questions about your financial aid, please contact Melanie Mulder at the email or telephone number provided at the bottom of this page.
+If you have specific questions about your financial aid that are not addressed below, please contact Melanie Mulder at the email address provided at the bottom of this page.

 The Health Professions Loan is the only loan option for graduate level students that has no interest accrual while you are enrolled at least half-time in school.
-To be considered for this very limited funding, make sure you provide parental tax information on your FAFSA by April 15th.
-An email with a link to the Health Professions Loan application will be sent to you early in June.
+To be considered for this very limited funding, you must provide parental tax information on your FAFSA by April 15th.
+An email with Health Professions Loan application instructions will be sent to you early in June.
+Please note that traditionally there is not enough of this funding to award every eligible student.
+We utilize a first come, first served method of awarding Health Professions Loans.
 Applications are date and time stamped as they are received and funds are awarded in that order, until they are expended.
-Parent's information must be included on the FAFSA (regardless of the student's age).
+Parent's demographic and income information must be included on the FAFSA (regardless of the student's age, marital status or other dependency factors - per federal regulation).
 Parental information is used for Health Professions Loan consideration only.
-Failure or late addition of parental data on the FAFSA may result in ineligibility for Health Professions Loan awards.
+Failure to include or the late addition of parental data on the FAFSA may result in ineligibility for Health Professions Loan awards.

 Most private loan options require credit-worthy cosigners.
 However, private loans typically have zero processing fees, which could potentially save you hundreds of dollars each year.

-Select the link above to view scholarship opportunities that are available for P1-P4 students.
+Select the link below to view scholarship opportunities that are available for P1-P4 students.

 Student Financial Services offers multiple payment plan options that you may choose from each semester.
 There is a $30 payment plan fee charged for each semester that you select a payment plan.

 Email: [email protected]